Core concepts

 Data Source

-There are currently support for the following data sources:
+Aligned currently supports the following data sources:

 • AWS Redshift